"Listen while I tell you the secret of the Iron Terror." [ASF 232]

 The old man, who calls his device an iron terror, demonstrates what this iron terror can do, and explains that an army with a thousand of these is invincible.
 Gordon, seeing the iron terror's abilities is impressed.
 The old man begins to taunt Gordon with the iron terror, and Gordon grows skeptical that the old man (or anyone else) could maintain control over it from the remote control device.
 Balking at Gordon for doubting him, the old man assures he can maintain total control and starts to demonstrate how.
 Gordon's worst fears then become a reality.
 Reaching for a specific level, the old man accidentally activates a different lever and the automaton quickly shifts movements and smacks the old man in the head, knocking him out and over the controls.
 The automaton has killed the old man and is now out of control.
 Gordon is locked in a steel reinforced room with this iron terror and must save himself.
 The steel room becomes a trap and the iron terror moves like a storm around the room.
 Gordon must now use his combat and survival skills to save himself from the iron terror.

-"The Iron Terror" is a clever early 20th century science fiction story that utilizes a wonderful mixture of mystery, suspense and action.
+Submitted around late summer of 1923, "The Iron Terror" is a clever early 20th century science fiction story that utilizes a wonderful mixture of mystery, suspense and action.
 As we've seen, Howard utilizes cutting edge science and creates remarkable (for that time) tech ideas.
 However, a close examination of the story makes one understand why Cosmopolitan rejected it.
-The plot and narrative, while they show excellent promise for a story written by a 15 year-old, were not of the caliber of an H.G.
+The plot and narrative, while they show excellent promise for a story written by a then 17 year-old, were not of the caliber of an H.G.
 Wells story, a writer who had published in Cosmopolitan around that same time.

 Due to Howard's lack of experience, when Cosmopolitan rejected "The Iron Terror," he may have thought the story was not publishable.
 In the beginning of his publishing attempts, instead of re-writing and perfecting his stories, Howard developed a bad habit of couching them, especially if they were rejected by multiple magazines.
 There were exceptions to this, but Howard himself admitted this habit to several friends.
 Unfortunately, Howard never submitted "The Iron Terror" to any other magazine (according to his own letters anyway).
 And, had he worked on it a little longer, perfected its contents and narrative, it could have certainly been published in Weird Tales.
 Had that happened, it would have been a pristine example of early cutting-edge science fiction work by Howard.
 Instead, it was lost in the cracks of time.